 Abstract:

 Nizamsagar reservoir constructed across the river Manjeera between Achampeta and Banjapillai villages of newly formed Kamareddy district of Telangana State.
 The River Manjeera is a tributary river of the Godavari.
-The height of the dam is 96 meters and length is 3 km, the water capacity is 30 TMC.
-The study reveals that a total of 27 invertebrate species were observed, belonging to three phyla: Arthropoda, Mollusca, and Annelida.
+The height of the dam is 96 meters and length is 3 kmhaving water capacity of30 TMC.
+The study revealed that a total of 27 invertebrate species belonging to three phyla: Arthropoda, Mollusca, and Annelida.
 Among these, the Arthropoda phylum species dominated, followed by Mollusca and Annelida.
-In the Mollusca phylum, the Gastropoda class exhibited rich abundance, with species like Bithynia transsilvanica, Bellamya bengalensis, Perrysis favidens, and Pila globose being prominent.
+In the Mollusca phylum, the Gastropoda class exhibited abundance, with species like Bithynia transsilvanica, Bellamya bengalensis, Perrysis favidens, and Pila globose being prominent.
 Within the Annelida phylum, Tubifex tubifex in the Clitellata class showed the highest abundance compared to Limnodrillus hoffmeisteri.
-In the Arthropoda phylum, specifically in the Insecta class, there was a diverse range of species, including Chironomus Sps., Anophelus mosquito larvae, Culex mosquito larvae, Sympetrum vulgatum, and Orthetrum cancellatum, with the highest diversity observed.
+In the Arthropoda phylum, specifically in the Insecta class, there were a diverse range of species, including Chironomus Sps., Anophelus mosquito larvae, Culex mosquito larvae, Sympetrum vulgatum, and Orthetrum cancellatum, with the highest diversity observed.

 Key words: nizamsagar, invertebrates, species, season, phylum.